 There are many advantages to filing a provisional patent application, including:

 it establishes your earliest filing date, which is important for determining whether your invention is patentable (the earlier your filing date the better)

-the Australian Patent Office can conduct an “International-Type Search” on your provisional patent application to assess the patentability of your invention
+the Australian Patent Office can conduct an International-Type Search on your application to assess the patentability of your invention

 In short, there are plenty of reasons to start the patent application process by filing a provisional patent application.
 Your patent attorney can help you work out the next steps as your invention matures and becomes market-ready.